Knotweed family

 In Nepal, the slightly acid stems of some members are chewed when young.

 The generic name commemorates Baltic-German botanist and physician Johann Gerhard König (1728-1785), a pupil of Swedish naturalist Carl Linnaeus (1707-78) in 1757.
-While living in Denmark 1759-67, he examined the plants of Iceland.
+While living in Denmark 1759-67, he was sent to Iceland to examine the flora.
 Later, he served in the Danish Tranquebar Mission in South India, before serving under the Nawab of Arcot, and later the English East India Company.
 He collected many plants from the region.

 Koenigia alpina Alpine knotgrass